rap1ds/ruby-possibly/README.md

 ## Documentation

 Maybe monad is a programming pattern that allows to treat nil values that same way as non-nil values.
-This is done by wrapping the value, which may or may not be `nil` to a wrapper class.
+This is done by wrapping the value, which may or may not be `nil` to, a wrapper class.

 The implementation includes three different classes: `Maybe`, `Some` and `None`. `Some` represents a value, `None` represents a non-value and `Maybe` is a constructor, which results either `Some`, or `None`.